mdcourse/mdcourse.github.io/docs/source/chapters/chapter2.rst

 Test the code
 -------------

-Let us test the *Prepare* class to make sure that it does what is expected.
+Let's test the *Prepare* class to make sure that it does what is expected.
-Just like in the previous example, let us initiates a system with 2 atoms of type 1, and 3 atoms of type 2:
+Here, a system containing 2 atoms of type 1, and 3 atoms of type 2 is prepared.
+LJs parameters and masses for each groups are also defined.

 .. label:: start_test_2a_class